 New international airline route opportunities are being explored as tourism markets start to travel again.
-Re-establishing existing routes from Europe, South-East Asia, China, the USA and New Zealand are high priorities.
-Direct services from the west coast of the United States and Japan are important opportunities.
+Re-establishing existing routes and developing new routes from South-East Asia, China, the USA Japan and New Zealand are high priorities.
 Domestic routes underpin international visitation by delivering international visitors to South Australia via interstate airports as part of their Australia-wide itineraries.

 Domestic and international aviation services positively impact the entire South Australian economy underpinning both business and leisure travel into South Australia.
 Thousands of jobs are supported by air access including tourism, international education, trade, defence, space, mining and resources which all rely on sufficient airline access.
 Tourism injects visitor expenditure into Adelaide and disperses visitors into regional South Australia.

 Prior to the COVID-19 pandemic, South Australia had direct air access with its key markets and this helped the state reach record visitation levels in 2019.
-A diverse portfolio of international carriers operated to Adelaide including Singapore Airlines, Oatar Airways, Air New Zealand, Emirates, Cathay Pacific, Malaysia Airlines, China Southern, Malindo, and Jetstar.
+A diverse portfolio of international carriers operated to Adelaide including Singapore Airlines, Qatar Airways, Air New Zealand, Emirates, Cathay Pacific, Malaysia Airlines, China Southern, Malindo, and Jetstar.
 The South Australian Tourism Commission will continue to push to re-establish critical air services, ensuring that the government's approach is coordinated and focused.